© Photo by Henrik Trygg

 • Work-in-progress Extended Abstracts: submission of 2-page papers (extended abstracts) describing ongoing work where final results are not yet available but where potential solutions are already mature enough to be discussed at the conference.

 • Ph.D.
-Forum Extended Abstracts: submission of 2-page papers (extended abstracts) about planned and ongoing work on Ph.D. thesis that can be discussed at the conference.
+Forum Extended Abstracts: submission of 2-page papers (extended abstracts, single blind) about planned and ongoing work on Ph.D. thesis that can be discussed at the conference.

 CFP Flyer